hyperledger/besu-docs/docs/HowTo/Send-Transactions/Revert-Reason.md

 ## Dapp support

 Client libraries, such as web3j, do not support extracting the revert reason from the transaction receipt.
-To extract the revert reason your Dapp must interact directly with Besu using a custom JSON -> Object converter.
+To extract the revert reason your dapp must interact directly with Besu using a custom JSON -> Object converter.

 <!-- Links -->